Avarel/Kaiper/README.md

 AJE
 ===
-AJE is an expression evaluator for the Java programming language.
-It is a math-oriented, functional and dynamic language.
+**What is AJE?** AJE is an expression evaluator for the Java programming language.
+It is a dynamic and functional math-based language.

+**How does it work?** AJE compiles the script into AST trees and then evaluates it.

 ## Features
 |Feature|AJE Type|Java Type|Examples|